Looking for an efficient way to convert your images to WebP and…

-Struggling with how to resize and compress multiple images online?
+Struggling with how to compress and resize multiple images online at once?

 Thankfully, there are some great tools that can help you automatically resize and compress multiple images at once.
 All you’ll need to do is upload the images, let the tools work their magic, and you’ll have perfectly sized and compressed images ready to use.

-In this post, we’ll show you a few different strategies that you can use to bulk resize and compress images using different tools:
+In this post, we’ll show you a few different strategies that you can use to bulk resize and compress photos online at once using different tools:

 - WordPress – if your goal is to add the images to your WordPress site, you can find some great plugins that will automatically resize and compress images as you upload them to WordPress (and also let you bulk optimize your existing images).